tranqui/rimeflows/README.md

     for gamma in 1.2 1.8 2.0 2.5 3.0 3.5 5.0 10.0; do python efficiency.py --flow inviscid --scalefac $gamma --maxdeltastokes 1.0 --dump > data/efficiency_inviscid_gamma=$gamma.csv; done

+Generating animated GIF showing change in streamlines as we move from limiting Stokes to inviscid case (SHM).
+First, create the streamlines for each flow field via:

+for eps in $(seq 0 0.002 0.12); do python fig3-backdrop.py $eps; done

+Or speed this up by doing it in parallel using xargs (replace $ncores with the number of CPU cores to use):

+    seq 0 0.002 0.12 | xargs -P$ncores -I% python fig3-backdrop.py %
+Create the GIF:

+    convert -delay 5 -loop 0 data/hybrid_streamlines_eps*.png -compress JPEG -quality 0 data/hybrid_streamlines_animated.gif

 ### Copying

 These programs are free software: you can redistribute them and/or modify